webprogrammer228/nextjs/README.md

-Use `next dev` to start application
+Use `npm run dev` to start application